Electric Vehicles: 10 Ways the Costs Just Don't Pencil Out

 We receive compensation from the products and services mentioned in this story, but the opinions are the author's own.
 Compensation may impact where offers appear.
 We have not included all available products or offers.
 Learn more about how we make money and our editorial policies.

-There’s something really appealing about being able to pull into work in a new Mustang Mach-E or to drive down the street and watch others' heads turns to look at your brand new Tesla.
+There's something really appealing about pulling into work in a new Mustang Mach-E or driving down the street and watching others' others' heads turn to look at your brand-new Tesla.

 These cars certainly offer a lot, from being good for the environment to a sleek design.
 If you find yourself still struggling to get ahead financially, though, an electric vehicle (EV) might not be the right option for you.